tgum/tgum.github.io/pages/md_guide.md

 		the language, enter the code and put three backsticks at the end
 	```

-	[To make a link put the name of the link in curly brackets
+	[To make a link put the name of the link in square brackets
 	and then put the URL in parentheses.](https://like.that)

 	- to